Batik in Indonesia: Malay batik

 Trade between the Melayu Kingdom in Jambi and Javanese coastal cities has thrived since the 13th century.
 Therefore, coastal batik from northern Java probably influenced Jambi.
 In 1875, Haji Mahibat from Central Java revived the declining batik industry in Jambi.
 The village of Mudung Laut in Pelayangan district produces batik Jambi.
 Batik Jambi and Javanese batik influenced the Malaysian batik.

 The batik from Bengkulu on the west coast of Sumatra is called batik besurek, meaning "batik with letters, calligraphic batik" as it draws inspiration from Arabic calligraphy.

 Minangkabau batik

 The Minangkabau people of West Sumatra produce batik called batiak tanah liek (clay batik).
 This uses clay as dye for the fabric.
 The fabric is immersed in clay for more than one day and then inscribed with motifs of animals and plants.

 Balinese batik

 Batik making in the island of Bali is a relatively new but fast-growing industry.
 Many patterns are inspired by local designs.
 Motifs include objects from nature such as frangipani and hibiscus flowers, birds, and fishes; daily activities such as Balinese dance and ngaben processions; and mythological creatures such as barong, kala and winged lions.
 Modern batik artists express themselves freely in a wide range of subjects.

 Contemporary batik is not limited to traditional or ritual use in Bali.
 Some designers promote Balinese batik as an elegant fabric.
 High class batik, like handmade batik tulis, can denote social status.

+Madurese batik

+Joko Widodo, 7th President of Indonesia, wearing contemporary Madurese batik.

+Madurese batik is a traditional cultural Madurese-style of batik.
+Native to the easternmost coastal region of the Indonesian island of Java and Madura, Madurese batik is one of the indigenous Eastern Java-origin batiks.
+It is well-known for its fusion (both earth tone and vibrant) colors and distinctive motifs that reflect the rich cultural heritage of the Madurese (incl.
+Pendalungan Madurese and Bawean Madurese) people in eastern part of Java, Madura, and Bawean.

+Since 2013, as part of Indonesia's cultural heritage preservation efforts, the Government of Indonesia, through the Ministry of Education, Culture, Research, and Technology, initiated the digitization and official inscription of Madurese batik as an element of the nation's intangible cultural heritage.
+The designation identified Madura (and East Java in general) as the associated geographical indication, and protected it under national laws.